Catching Up on the Proposed Castaic Wilderness

 Support Castaic Wilderness Protection: Email Rep. Knight TODAY!

-In addition to sending him an email, call Rep. Knight’s District office TODAY to urge protection of the Castaic Wilderness and St. Francis Dam National Memorial.
+In addition to sending him an email, call Rep. Knight’s District office TODAY to thank him for introducing H.R.
+2156, the St. Francis Dam Disaster National Memorial Act and urge him to introduce separate legislation to protect the proposed Castaic Wilderness.
 Be sure to mention that you are a constituent.
 His district office numbers are:

 Santa Clarita: (661) 255-5630